cxysunny/SimuTCR/README.md

-# SimuTCR: A Structure-Informed Multimodal Model with Residue-Level MoE for TCR–pMHC Binding Prediction
+# SimuTCR: Structure-informed multimodal learning enables generalizable TCR-pMHC binding prediction

 ## ⭐️ Introduction
 This repository contains the source code for the paper “SimuTCR: A Structure-Informed Multimodal Model with Residue-Level MoE for TCR–pMHC Binding Prediction.”